ChabriGanesh/Screen-time-analysis/README.md

    print(df.head())
    print("\n📈 Summary Stats:")
    print(df.describe())
-7. Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':
+7. <ins>Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':</ins>
    Hue: hue=age_group_mean.index
    Explanation:
    The hue here is set to the age group categories (e.g., age ranges like 8-10, 11-13, etc.), so each bar in the plot has a distinct color representing each age group.